 In Berlin, it is cheaper to buy a bottle of beer than a bottle of water.
 With this in mind, you have to understand that people seem to know how to drink around here.

 We used to get easily offended by how straight forward the people here in Berlin can be when they are talking to us.
 Germans seem to have no time for any amenities when it comes, to telling the truth.
 They are frank in a way that might seem harsh, but this is the way they do it.
 If you want to cut the crap and listen to the truth, talk to somebody in Berlin, and they will tell you everything you never heard before.
 They could develop a service for this.

 Germans seem to have no problem in staring people right into their soul.
 And they do this in a way that is not rude, just weird.
 And their look is piercing and inquisitive in a way that makes you wonder if you have something wrong with what you are wearing.
 After a while, you learn to stare back and create this weird staring games on the S-Bahn.

 We still don’t understand why everybody here seems to enjoy mixing drinks.
 They mix cola with orange soft drink, they mix sprite with beer, they mix apple juice with sparkling water and they love it.
 We still don’t understand the reason behind it even though we heard hundreds of explanations about why this is so much better than regular drinks.

-Do you have a bottle opener as your keychain?
+Do you have a bottle opener on your keychain?
 Thrown it away!
 In Berlin, you open a bottle with anything.
 A lighter, a key, a banana, the couch… Sometimes, they even use another bottle to open a bottle.
 You will learn how to do it.

-Mark Twain was laying about the german language when he said “I don’t believe there is anything in the whole earth that you can’t learn in Berlin except the German language.”
+Mark Twain was laying about the German language when he said: “I don’t believe there is anything in the whole earth that you can’t learn in Berlin except the German language.”
 We sure learned a lot during this a 1000 days here in Berlin.
-But we still need to learn german.
+But we still need to learn German.